akrukau/insight-data-science-challenge/README.md

 src/graph.py - Graph module that calculates average degree
 src/text_utilities.py - Clean utility for tweet text

 The solution uses modules from Python standard library.
 Tested with Linux and Python 2.7.5 , should work with other releases of 2.7 Python.

-Details of implementation are in the sourc code.
+Details of implementation are in the source code.
 I tested code on up to one gigabyte of tweets, it scales well.